 For adolescents in recovery from a substance use disorder or dependency, attending school can often put their ability to maintain their recovery at risk.
 Recovery High School (RHS) programs play an important role for these students by offering them another educational option in which they can feel supported in their recovery while still working towards a high school degree.

-Recovery High School programs, as set forth in M.G.L. c.
-71, § 91, are not autonomous schools or school districts; they are public programs operated by a school district or an education collaborative.
+Recovery High Schools are state-funded grant programs, as set forth in M.G.L. c.
+71, § 91.
+RHSs are not autonomous schools or school districts; they are public programs operated by a school district or an education collaborative.
 Licensed school-based personnel provide a variety of services within the RHS programs to help support the individual needs of their students by developing and following an Individualized Recovery Plan while providing a comprehensive four-year high school education.

 The five Recovery High School programs are: